ThunderByteCyber/MySite/_posts/2026-01-18-TryHackMe-Lab-Digital-Forensics-Case-B4DM755.md

 The scenario focuses on a corporate espionage investigation involving the suspected theft of trade secrets.
 I acted as the first responder and forensic analyst responsible for evidence handling, forensic imaging, and initial analysis.

+This lab made extensive use of FTK Imager, a tool I am already familiar with through my Cyber Forensics studies at Murdoch University, including previous forensic assignments and practical labs.

+In a real-world investigation, a write-blocking device would be used when mounting forensic artefacts to prevent accidental modification of evidence.
+This principle was reinforced during the lab.

 <br>

 2. Investigation Objectives